 Dumbbell concentration curl

-We all want tickets to “the gun show,” and the dumbbell concentration curl (opens in new tab) is great at getting us the bicep pump we crave.
-In fact, according to this 2014 study by the American Council on Exercise (opens in new tab), the concentration curl elicited the greatest activation of the biceps brachii (a large muscle at the top front portion of our arm) over seven other bicep exercises.
+The dumbbell concentration curl is great at getting us the bicep pump we crave.
+In fact, according to this 2014 study by the American Council on Exercise, the concentration curl elicited the greatest activation of the biceps brachii (a large muscle at the top front portion of our arm) over seven other bicep exercises.

 Don’t worry if you don’t have access to a bench.
 You can use a chair, the arm of your couch, or countertop to brace yourself with your non-working arm as you row with the other.